What is a home inspection?

 All four sides of the home to show the roof and ground

 This documents your home’s exterior, including its roof shape, gutters, and foundation.
-You always hear a picture is worth a thousand words, and it’s true: we can tell the home has settled if porch steps are leaning, there are gaps around window and door frames, or the chimney is cracked.
+You always hear a picture is worth a thousand words, and it’s true.

-Note: never get on the roof to take an inspection picture!
+Note: Never, ever, ever get on the roof to take an inspection picture!

 A furnace usually has a life of 16 to 20 years.
 If yours is past its prime, it might need to be updated to ensure your home’s safety.